 We know that start-up accelerator interviews can feel like interrogations, but they are a necessary evil to help us dig deeper to understand the startup, its founders, and see if we can help them grow.

-We ensure a mutual fit by educating founders throughout the process and teaching them how 500 Startups can help build their company.
+We ensure a mutual fit by educating founders throughout the process and teaching them how 500 Global can help build their company.

 If you apply to one of our future batches and receive an invitation to interview with us, here’s the low down on our startup accelerator interview process and how we recommend you prepare to ace your interviews!